nunogoms/ISEL-MEIC-bolsa-telemon-2020/code/telemon_app_wrong/README.md

 # telemon_app

-IPL_ISEL an application that telemonitorizes the health signals of patients
+IPL_ISEL - App to telemonitorize the health data of patients

 ## Getting Started